Menu

 Silent Reading Party book and wine glass

-Summer "Silent" Reading Parties Planned
+"Silent" Reading Parties

 B.Y.O.
 Book or check out a librarian-selected title.
 Enjoy a good book and a beverage along with others who appreciate the same.
 Librarians will be on hand to provide snacks and reading suggestions, set up library accounts, and check out books.
 The BookBike may also be on hand at some of these events.
 No registration is required to attend the library's Silent Reading Parties.
 Contact Sarah at 701.241.8295.